scandnk52/pinterest-scraper/README.md

 A TypeScript-based CLI tool to scrape Pinterest images and securely send them to a webhook.

+## Credits and License

+This project is a modified version of [Pinterest-Scraper](https://github.com/Bes-js/Pinterest-Scraper)

 ## 🛠️ Installation

 ### 1. Clone & Install